virtualstores/tt2/guide_ios/ios.md

 ### 2. Add dependency on ios-map package

-1. Using Xcode 13 go to File > Add packages...
+1. Using Xcode 15 go to File > Add Package Dependencies...
 2. Paste the project URL in search bar: [https://github.com/virtualstores/ios-map](https://github.com/virtualstores/ios-map)
-3. Use release version `1.1.1`
+3. Use release version `2.1.0`
 4. Click on next and select the project target

 Make sure to import the SDK wherever you need to use it by: `import VSMap`